osisoft/Client-Failover-Service/content/authentication.md

 The Adapter Failover Service performs basic authentication on every request and verifies that the account is a member of the required group or groups to be able to complete the request.

 ## Accounts
-Credentials provided in the basic authentication header of the request are validated against local accounts and Azure Active Directory.
+Credentials provided in the basic authentication header of the request are validated.
 If the credentials are valid, the request is authorized based on membership of the following local groups.

 ## Groups
 The Failover Service creates 2 local user groups when it is installed.
 Group membership is used to determine authorization for each request.